webdevops/TYPO3-metaseo/Documentation/FaqManual/Index.rst

 | **Problem:**
 |     The sitemap is still not working!
 No page is indexed and the table tx_metaseo_sitemap is empty!
 | **Solution:**
 |     Double check your installation and disable all third-party extensions, make sure that no extension disables the TYPO3-cache!
-RealUrl (if properly configured) and TemplaVoila are working wonderfull with MetaSEO Sitemap but some old extensions might break the TYPO3 caching system and you will not notice it.
-Our sitemap indexer relies on the indexing system to make sure that only valid urls are stored and delivered to the search engines like google.
+RealUrl (if properly configured) and TemplaVoila are working wonderful with MetaSEO sitemap but some old extensions might break the TYPO3 caching system and you will not notice it.
+Our sitemap indexer relies on the indexing system to make sure that only valid urls are stored and delivered to search engines like google.
 |
 | **Problem:**
-|     I want to limit each sitemap to it's domain (eg. example.com for english pages, example.de for german pages).
+|     I want to limit each sitemap to its domain (eg. example.com for english pages, example.de for german pages).
 Is this possible?
 | **Solution:**
-|     Yes, just enable the “Enable language-domain support” in seo control center in your website/rootpage settings.(replaces the old extension configuration sitemap_ObeySysLanguage and TypoScript constants setting).
+|     Yes, just enable the “Enable language-domain support” in seo control center in your website/rootpage settings (replaces the old extension configuration sitemap_ObeySysLanguage and TypoScript constants setting).
 |
 | **Problem:**
 |     My tt_news entries are not indexed, what's wrong?